-Nationwide, there are nearly 1,000 electric cooperatives operating today.
+Nationwide, there are over 900 rural electric cooperatives operating today, while Oneida-Madison is just one of four in New York State.
 Each one is a locally-owned business enterprise, incorporated under the laws of the state in which it operates.
 Consumers who receive service are members and share the responsibility for making it a success.

-Oneida-Madison Electric Cooperative is unique from other power companies because (1) each member has an opportunity to attend the Annual Meeting and cast a vote in the election of the Board of Directors and any other business that may come before the membership; (2) each member receives ownership equity in the system in the form of capital credits, which are cash repayments to members on a rotating cycle.
+Oneida-Madison Electric Cooperative is unique from other power companies because each member has an opportunity to attend the Annual Meeting and cast a vote in the election of the Board of Directors and any other business that may come before the membership and each member receives ownership equity in the system in the form of capital credits, which are cash repayments to members on a rotating cycle.

 Our Cooperative is governed by a 7-member Board of Directors that meets on the last Tuesday of every month.
 All of our board members reside within OMEC's service area, ensuring that the changes made to the Cooperative effect not only our members, but the Board as well, keeping the interests of ALL members as the number one priority.
 We are currently located at 6630 State Route 20 in Bouckville, NY.
 We have 8 full-time employees, including our CEO and Manager, Brian Bell, a 22 year veteran of Oneida-Madison Electric Cooperative.

 After 80 years of business, our mission remains the same: to provide affordable, reliable electricity to residents in rural areas across Madison and Oneida counties.